 Ballard Banjers is a banjo making workshop run by me, Leon Ballard, in the Suffolk countryside of the United Kingdom .
-Ballard Banjers specialises in open back, tackhead and Appalachian mountain style banjos of various designs, all individually hand-crafted.
+Ballard Banjers specialises in open back 5-string or Tenor, tackhead and Appalachian mountain style banjos of various designs, all individually hand-crafted.

 Ballard Banjers was the culmination of many years’ obsession with all things ‘banjo’, a lifetime as a musician and artist and a career as a cabinet/furniture maker.
 This crazy idea sprang into my mind and it suddenly made perfect sense to combine and utilise my skills in a meaningful way by diving head first into the lonely, Godforsaken world of banjo making.